Log in Start free trial β

 with your Fontdue URL.

-Modify pages/_app.tsx
+Modify src/app/layout.tsx

 to add the FontdueProvider